 Sri Lankan Diving Tours offers PADI courses for beginners as well as already certified divers who want to experience a new level of diving.
-Feli Fernando as the only TEC Dive teacher in Sri Lanka can teach you a whole new world with Technical Diving!
+Feli Fernando as the only TEC Dive instructor in Sri Lanka can guide you to a new world with Technical Diving!

 Open Water Diver

 If you’ve always wanted to take scuba diving lessons, experience unparalleled adventure and see the world beneath the waves, this is where it starts.
 Get your scuba diving certification with the PADI® Open Water Diver course – the world’s most popular and widely recognized scuba course.
 Millions of people have learned to scuba dive and gone on to discover the wonders of the aquatic world through this course.
 To enroll in a PADI Open Water Diver course (or Junior Open Water Diver course), you must be 10 years old or older.
 You need adequate swimming skills and need to be in good physical health.
 No prior experience with scuba diving is required.

 That’s what the PADI Advanced Open Water Diver course is all about.
 You don’t have to be “advanced” to take it – it’s designed to advance your diving, so you can start right after earning your PADI Open Water Diver certification.
 The course helps build confidence and expand your scuba skills through different Adventure Dives.
 You try out different specialties while gaining experience under the supervision of your PADI Instructor.
 You log dives and develop capabilities as you find new ways to have fun scuba diving.